xinwenfu/VChat_KSTET_Multi/README.md

 Now that we have all the necessary parts for the creation of a exploit we will discuss what we have done so far (the **exploit.py** files), and how we can now expand our efforts to gain a shell in the target machine.
 ### Exploitation
+Up until this point in time,  we have been performing [Denial of Service](https://attack.mitre.org/techniques/T0814/) (DoS) attacks.
+Since we simply overflowed the stack with what is effectively garbage address values (a series of `A`s, `B`s and `C`s) all we have done with our exploits is crash the VChat server directly or indirectly after our jump instructions lead to an invalid operation.
+Now, we have all the information necessary to control the flow of VChat's execution, allowing us to inject [Shellcode](https://www.sentinelone.com/blog/malicious-input-how-hackers-use-shellcode/) and perform a more meaningful attack.
+How this exploit differs is that our shellcode will in addition to being manually generated, will serve as a fist stage, reiving the second stage of shellcode before transitioning the flow of executing to it.
 #### Stack Space
 1. We know from one of our previous runs of `mona.py` (`!mona findmsp`) that we have a very limited amount of space following the overwritten return address we use in the *EIP* register.
 As we have done in previous exploits we will preform a short relative jump to the start of the buffer so we can use the 66 bytes that precede our return address for our first stage shell code.